-chevron open minds
+chevron open minds learning beyond the classroom

 Open Minds is an innovative, international award-winning learning program that provides a hands-on, out-of-classroom experience for students, focusing on observation, writing and critical-thinking skills.
 By stepping out of the classroom for a week of learning, students can slow down, develop critical thinking and observation skills and build confidence.

 Open Minds at

 This type of experience asks children to observe and reflect on their surroundings.
 This inspires them to make careful observations and thoughtful interpretations – setting the stage for inquiry.

 Learn more about why journaling is a valuable learning tool

 In 2018 Chevron Canada celebrated the 25th year of its flagship program, Open Minds.